Leon Russell: Delaney & Bonnie

 Russell performed as a member of Delaney & Bonnie and Friends in 1969 and 1970, playing guitar and keyboards on their albums and as part of the touring band.
 Through this group, he met George Harrison and others with whom he would work over the next couple of years.
 With Bonnie Bramlett, Russell co-wrote "Superstar," which was originally released as a Delaney & Bonnie B-side in 1969 under the title "Groupie (Superstar)".
 "Superstar" would be recorded by many others, including by Rita Coolidge for Joe Cocker's 1970 Mad Dogs & Englishmen concert album, and by The Carpenters for a 1971 single that peaked at No. 2 on the Billboard Hot 100 chart.

 Joe Cocker!
 LP

 Russell was the co-producer, arranger, a songwriter and performer on Joe Cocker's 1969 LP Joe Cocker!

 Russell wrote the song "Delta Lady" on the album.
 The album reached number 11 on the Billboard 200.

 1970s - "Superstar" status

 Mad Dogs & Englishmen tour and album

 In March 1970 Russell was hired by Joe Cocker to help quickly mount a concert band and rehearse a 48 date tour.
-Cocker said he had been told by United States immigration authorities he had to perform "right away" or lose his visa and be deported from the US.
+Cocker said he had been told by United States immigration authorities he had to perform "right away" or lose his visa and be deported from the United States.
 Rita Coolidge claimed the real reason was due to threats that Cocker would be physically harmed if he did not comply with demands to tour.